Peer Support Groups

 - Families and friends of people with eating disorders

-You do not have to be medically referred to a Beat group and attending can help for a variety of different reasons.
+Attending a group can help for a variety of different reasons.
 Some people tell us they want extra help and support to take the first step towards treatment, others feel they want additional support during their recovery or you might feel like you occasionally need some support even though you’ve been in recovery for some time.
-You can attend our support groups as frequently as you wish; some attend regularly while others may only go along once every few months.
+You can attend peer support groups as frequently as you wish; some attend regularly while others may only go along once every few months.

-If you have questions or concerns regarding our Peer Support Groups please email our Network Support Officer Emilie at firstname.lastname@example.org.
+If you have questions regarding Peer Support Groups please email our Network Support Officer Emilie at email@example.com.

 Emotional Overeating Support Groups